dougrday/docker-credential-plaintext/README.md

 1. Clone the repository: `git clone https://github.com/dougrday/docker-credential-plaintext.git`
 1. Add the folder to your system's PATH variable.
+    > Don't forget to close and re-open your command line so the new PATH takes effect
 1. Update your Docker config, found at `%USERPROFILE%/.docker/config.json` in Windows, `~/.docker/config.json` in Linux kernels.
 1. Add a `credHelpers` section to that file for the registry you're authenticating with: